Is There a Cure for Alcoholism?

 A Hard Truth: There Is No Cure for Alcoholism

-As defined by the American Society of Addiction Medicine, alcoholism – like other addictions – is a chronic brain disorder.
+As defined by the American Society of Addiction Medicine, alcoholism – like other addictions – is a chronic brain disorder1.
 Similar to other chronic illnesses like asthma and hypertension, alcoholism is not a condition that goes away after treatment.
 Instead, alcoholism treatment is meant to help individuals manage the condition throughout their lives so they will not relapse to alcohol use.

 Because it is a chronic condition, alcoholism has the potential for relapse; in fact, its potential for relapse is similar to that for other chronic conditions like asthma and diabetes.
-According to the National Institute on Drug Abuse, 40-60 percent of people struggling with addiction will relapse after treatment; this is compared with 30-50 percent of people with type I diabetes and 50-70 percent of people with asthma or high blood pressure.
+According to the National Institute on Drug Abuse, 40-60 percent of people struggling with addiction will relapse after treatment; this is compared with 30-50 percent of people with type I diabetes and 50-70 percent of people with asthma or high blood pressure.2

 In other words, there is no cure for alcoholism.
 However, alcoholism can be managed through treatment.